 - Physical sensations of pain, sweating and nausea

 PTSD can be successfully treated but it is important to seek advice from your GP if you are experiencing these symptoms.
-Treatments can include ‘watched waiting’ under the care of your GP (waiting to see if symptoms improve on their own), psychological treatments including cognitive behavioural therapy (CBT), eye movement desensitization, reprocessing therapy (EMDR), and/or specific anti-depressant medication.
+Treatments can include ‘watched waiting’ under the care of your GP (waiting to see if symptoms improve on their own), psychological treatments including cognitive behavioural therapy (CBT), eye movement desensitisation, reprocessing therapy (EMDR), and/or specific antidepressant medication.

 Further information about the symptoms and treatment of antenatal depression, PND and PTSD: